Sustainable forms of transport

 Charging stations

-In Espoo, you can find charging stations for electric cars in street areas and at public sports facilities and shopping centres.
+In Espoo, you can find public charging stations for electric cars in street areas and at public sports facilities, shopping centres and marinas.

 Paid parking for electric cars